theastropath/turbot/README.md

 also specify them via the environment variable `TURBOT_CHANNELS` as a semicolon delimited string, for example: `export TURBOT_CHANNELS="some;channels;here"`.

+By default Turbot will use sqlite3 as its database.
+You can however choose to use another database by providing a [SQLAlchemy Connection URL][db-url].
+This can be done via the `--database-url` command line option or the environment variable `TURBOT_DB_URL`.
+Note that, at the time of this writing, Turbot is only tested against sqlite3 and PostgreSQL.

 More usage help can be found by running `turbot --help`.

 ## ⚛️ Heroku Support